chase-moskal/renraku/README.md

     // execute locally, no network activity
     const result1 = await greeter.sayHello("Chase")
     const result2 = await greeter.sayGoodbye("Moskal")

-    console.log(result1) // "Hello Dr. Chase, welcome!"
-    console.log(result2) // "Goodbye Dr. Moskal, see you later."
     ```
-    - a loopback fully excercises all facilities, clientside and serverside, emulating http transactions, and running your auth processing — all without any real network activity
+    - a loopback allows you to fully excercise all facilities, clientside and serverside, emulating http transactions, and running your auth processing — all without any real network activity

 <br/>

 ## ⛩️ RENRAKU ERROR HANDLING

-- thrown exceptions will trigger exceptions on the clientside
+- serverside exceptions will trigger exceptions on the clientside
 - if you throw a renraku `ApiError`, the message and the http status code will be sent to the client
     ```typescript
     import {ApiError} from "renraku/x/api/api-error.js"

-    // later, somewhere in your topic functionality throw new ApiError(403, "forbidden; user must be qualified with a doctorate")
+    throw new ApiError(403, "forbidden; user must be qualified with a doctorate")
     ```
-- for all other thrown exceptions, the details are censored from the client, and a generic 500 ApiError is sent instead
+- for all other thrown exceptions, the message and details are censored from the client, and a generic 500 ApiError is sent instead

 <br/>

 ## 📖 RENRAKU TERMINOLOGY

-- `topic` — business logic functions. organized into objects, recursive
 - `meta` — data sent with each request
 - `auth` — processed auth data, passed to each business function
 - `api` — server definition containing topics. is a recursive collection of api contexts
-- `api-context` — binds a topic together with an auth policy
+- `topic` — business logic functions to be exposed
 - `policy` — defines how meta data is processed into auth data by the serverside
+- `api-context` — a topic and associated auth policy prepared to be assembled in an api object
 - `servelet` — a function which executes an api, accepts a request and returns a response
 - `shape` — data structure describes an api's surface area and meta augmentations
 - `augment` — defines how the client sends meta data with requests